PlaydateSquad/pd-achievements/README.md

     name = "My Awesome Game",
     author = "You, Inc",
-    description = "The next (r)evolution in cranking technology.", achievements = {
+    description = "The next (r)evolution in cranking technology.", -- This field determines the root folder that achievement icons are stored in.
+Defaults to "AchievementImages/".
+    -- All images in this folder will be copied to /Shared/ for other apps to use. imagePath = "icons/",
+    -- Optionally, these two fields define default icons for achievements. defaultIcon = "icon_default",
+    defaultIconLocked = "icon_locked_default",
+    achievements = {
         -- This table should be an array of achievement tables.
         -- Each of these tables stores the data for a single achievement.